ryanpickering/honours-research-project/updates/readme.md

 ## Weekly Updates

 Here is where I will be recording some short weekly blogposts concerning my work and progress thus far on my thesis.
-Updates will come either Mondays or Tuesdays following my meetings with Dr. Graham, if applicable.
-Later on in the year frequency of posts may change - I'll update this page when that happens!
+As of right now, regular meetings with Dr. Graham are hard to anticipate: updates will be announced as they come on Twitter, while my notes will hopefully be updated once a week and will carry the gist, albeit roughly, of posts.
+Stay tuned!

 ---------